adrianmg/adrianmg.github.io/_posts/2021-09-05-speeding-up-typescript-development-flow-instant-feedback.md

 I tried enabling a [`--watch` implementation](https://www.typescriptlang.org/docs/handbook/configuring-watch.html) so that my project will compile on the fly.
 That way, I can have it ready to go when running my application.
 While the experience has improved, it’s still slow when I need instant feedback on my changes.
 I tried turning on [`--incremental`](https://www.typescriptlang.org/tsconfig#incremental) decreasing times by 200ms to 300ms.

-I'm not alone, and the community is [discussing about it](https://github.com/microsoft/TypeScript/issues/29651).
-The most significant advantage is to transpile skipping  types checking, but it’s not supported.
+I'm not alone, the community is [discussing about it](https://github.com/microsoft/TypeScript/issues/29651).
+The biggest advantage is to transpile skipping  types checking, but it’s not supported.
 This is where the [**SWC compiler**](https://swc.rs) comes in.

 ## Aiming for instant feedback with SWC